-Social Workers are an integral part of Special Tree’s interdisciplinary treatment team.
+Social Workers at STRS are an integral part of company’s interdisciplinary treatment team.
 Our Social Workers help to identify the various social and emotional needs of clients and families, and develop and implement person-centered plans to meet those needs in order to support adjustment to the rehabilitation process.
 Coping with a brain injury or a spinal cord injury can present unique and complex challenges, especially if clients have experienced difficulties such as changes in personality, physical impairments, memory loss, and psychological changes.
 Social Workers help clients and families address these challenges, taking into account the client's cultural characteristics like age, race/ethnicity, socio-economic status, education level, religious preferences, health/medical issues, behavioral issues, family support system, amongst others.

 A psychiatrist is a physician who specializes in the diagnosis, treatment and prevention of mental illnesses and emotional problems.
 Because of their medical training, psychiatrists understand the body's functions and the complex relationship between emotional illness and other medical illnesses.
 A psychiatrist is a medical doctor who can order medical tests and prescribe medication.
 After earning a bachelor's degree, psychiatry students must graduate from medical school and go on to complete four years of residency training in the field of psychiatry.
 Psychiatrists experienced in neurorehabilitation are available to Special Tree clients for consultation and treatment if necessary.